KrisanatA/animbook/README.md

 “animbook” is a package to help the user visualize the changes in performance measures and demographic affiliations using animation.
-It is a package to help prepared, plotting, and animating the data.
+It is a package to help prepare, plot, and animate the data.

 ## Installation